 Focus on sustainable raw ingredients

 Not only did Uelzena expand its raw ingredient base and product diversity in the reporting year, the company also advanced important sustainability projects.
-A second survey as part of the QM Dairy Sustainability Tool and a joint project to investigate the carbon footprint of milk mean that Uelzena has consistently pursued a holistic approach to sustainability in milk production.
+A third survey, conducted within the QM Dairy Sustainability Tool project, means that Uelzena has consistently pursued a holistic approach to sustainability in milk production.
 The company also continues to work on future-proof solutions when sourcing raw ingredients from risk countries of origin and in the packaging field.

-The raw ingredients used at Uelzena are not only sourced from the local region.
-Ingredients such as cocoa and coffee also originate from countries referred to as risk countries (BSCI risk assessment).
-To ensure compliance with labour laws and human rights, suppliers are required to meet the standards of the Ethical Trading Initiative.
-In the reporting year, 41 percent of suppliers from risk countries of origin were able to present certifications such as SEDEX, BSCI, TFS, SA8000 or Fairtrade.
-As several customers maintain strong partnerships with suppliers or have functional specifications that restricts the choice of suppliers, our influence to further expand this figure is limited at present.
+Uelzena eG also sources raw materials further afield than its local region, procuring cocoa and coffee from risk countries according to the BSCI risk assessment.
+To ensure compliance with labour and human rights, the company requires its suppliers to adhere to the requirements of the Ethical Trading Initiative.
+In the reporting year, 57 % of suppliers from risk countries of origin were able to present certifications such as SEDEX, BSCI, TFS, SA8000 or Fairtrade.
+There is limited scope to boost further uptake of these certifications as several customers maintain strong partnerships with suppliers or functional restrictions limit the choice of suppliers.
+In addition, the Uelzena Group is carrying out preliminary work to address the future requirements associated with the EU regulation on deforestation-free supply chains.

 Sustainability context: The necessity for a sustainable product strategy